FraserHutchison/Quick-3DsMAX-Script/README.md

 ![](Images/Quick_v1_Showcase.jpg)

 Quick! is a collection of scripts for 3DS MAX that centres around reducing the amount of clicks needed for repetitive tasks.
+(Please keep in mind that there may be bugs I dont know about so if you find any let know!)
 ---------------------------------------------------------------------------------------------------------------------

 Quick!
 (QuickTools)